 - To account for long invoices or contracting projects that take several months to complete.

-- During production or startup of a new project/product.
+- During the production or startup of a new project/product.

 - To pay bills early at a discounted rate.

-Finding the Right Lines of Credit: Secured vs. Unsecured LOCs
+Finding the Right Lines of Credit: Secured vs. Unsecured LOC

 Just as there are different loan options for different business needs, lines of credit also vary in what they can offer.
 The more risk a lender takes in providing credit, the more limits they will place on that cash flow.
 Offering collateral for a LOC is usually the best option for the lender and borrower.
 By providing collateral, the lender is more secure and can offer more finances at a lower rate.
 With that in consideration, businesses with excellent cash flow, a proven track record, and excellent credit can apply for unsecured loans at reasonable rates.